garricn/Twix/README.md

 # IMPORTANT

 Twix will automatically and recursively edit ALL Swift files in the current directory and all sub-directories.
-Be sure to run it on a test file or in a directory under propert source control.
+Be sure to run it on a test file or in a directory under proper source control.